-According to the profit in the financial statement for the year 2014 (Excluding profits from revaluation of assets) and subjected to the dividend distribution policy, the company will not distribute a dividend from the profit of 2014.
+According to the profit in the financial statement for the year 2015 (not including earnings deriving from asset revaluation) and subjected to the dividend distribution policy, the company may distribute dividends from the profit of 2015 up to about NIS 2 million.
+The dividend distribution is subject to the decision of the Board of Directors and approval of the general meeting of shareholders of the Company.